balena-io-experimental/balena-prometheus-grafana/README.md

 Two networks are used.
 The _frontend_ network enables external connections to ports 3000, 9090 and 9100 on the Prometheus service to enable requests to and from Grafana (3000), Prometheus (9090) and Node Exporter (9100).
 The _backend_ network enables the local name resolution of _node_exporter_.
 However, all networks could be set as _network_mode: host_ for simplicity, and on other devices that aren't resolvable on the Prometheus/Grafana node.

-Note that the architecture of Prometheus and Node Exporter are currently hard-coded into versions of each Docker image is defined in each _Dockerfile.template_.
-These should be updated with the appropriate version for your architecture.
+Note that the architecture of Prometheus and Node Exporter are set as an "ARCH" argument defined in each _Dockerfile.template_.
+This should be updated with the appropriate version for your architecture.
 RPi 3 requires _armv7_.
 Pi4 and NUC devices should use _arm64_.

 In order to add monitoring of other devices, add the following to its separate _docker-compose.yml_ file: